 10 of 10

-The "Russian Style" banquet at Tatiana in Brighton Beach includes numerous appetizers, salads, beef stew, lamb, dessert and much more.
+The "Russian Style" banquet at Tatiana in Brighton Beach includes numerous appetizers, salads, beef stew, lamb, dessert, and much more.
 You can opt for a standard banquet or splurge for a deluxe.
 However, even though they serve incredible Russian food, it's not about the cuisine at Tatiana.
 It's all about the delightful floor show that rivals any Vegas venue or cruise ship entertainment.
 You can dine al la carte at this classic restaurant located on the boardwalk in Brighton Beach, but the true way to experience a visit is booking a banquet package on Friday, Saturday or Sunday, which comes with entertainment.
-Banquets start at seventy dollars per person.
 The cabaret floor show is not to be missed, and either is the assortment of meats and other ethnic favorites.
 Dine family style as you watch costumed dancers.
 If the weekend evening show doesn't fit into your schedule, you can still watch the waves as you eat at the seaside restaurant and then soak in the sun afterward.